UT Promise

 Submitting your Community Service through Give Pulse

-To count for Fall - service hours must be completed between Dec2 & June1, then must be submitted by June1;
+To be eligible for Fall UT Promise funding, the community service hours must be completed between Dec 2 and June 1, then must be submitted by June 1;

-To count for Spring - service hours must be completed between June2 & Dec1, then must be submitted by Dec1.
+To be eligible for Spring UT Promise funding, the community service hours must be completed between June 2 and Dec 1, then must be submitted by Dec 1.

 Service Agencies, Campus Organizations, and Events